One of the most annoying Exchange-related problems for end users is when Outlook keeps prompting them for a password....

 If this procedure doesn't correct the problem, the issue with the Outlook password prompt is probably related to an improper Global Catalog server registration.
 Before I explain how to check for and resolve this issue, I'll point out that this procedure is written for Exchange Server 2013.
 It can easily be adapted to earlier versions of Exchange, but depending on the Windows and Exchange versions in use, you may have to install the Windows Server Support Tools.

-Exchange Server uses service principal names to identify a specific instance of a service.
+Exchange Server uses a service principal name to identify a specific instance of a service.
 Kerberos authentication is impossible unless the service principal names are correctly configured.
 Exchange uses a number of service principal names that are correctly registered -- in most cases.
 However, the server to which some specific service principal names are registered must be a Global Catalog server.
 These service principal names will occasionally be registered to an Exchange Server.
-If that Exchange Server is not also a Global Catalog server --and it usually won't be -- Kerberos authentication for the corresponding services breaks down.
+If that Exchange Server is not also a Global Catalog server --and it usually isn't -- Kerberos authentication for the corresponding services breaks down.

 Fortunately, this problem is usually easy to correct.
 The service principal name you must examine is called ExchangeAB.
-There are two separate ExchangeAB listings: one is connected to your Exchange Server's host name, the other is connected to your Exchange Server's fully qualified domain name (FQDN).
+There are two separate ExchangeAB listings: one is connected to your Exchange Server's host name and the other is connected to your Exchange Server's fully qualified domain name (FQDN).
 For example, my lab server is named Lab15E2K13.lab15.com.
-As such, my two ExchangeAB listings would be:
+As such, my two ExchangeAB listings are:

 The first step in resolving the Outlook password prompt issue is to open an elevated command prompt window on your mailbox server and enter the SETSPN –L command followed by the name of your Exchange Server (Figure 1).